Riley to recommend hybrid model for Stonington's return to school

 "The hybrid model will allow all students to attend in-person two days per week and online three days per week," Riley said.
-"That will allow us to keep the 6-ft distancing requirement in all classes, keep in school class sizes to around 10 students, reduce the number of students in a building by 50% and reduce the number of students on buses significantly."
+"That will allow us to keep the 6-foot distancing requirement in all classes, keep in-school class sizes to around 10 students, reduce the number of students in a building by 50% and reduce the number of students on buses significantly."

-Families who wish to use a full distance learning model instead will still have that opportunity, he said.
-Those families will be asked to register for full distance learning following the board's Aug.
+Families who wish to use a full distance-learning model instead will still have that opportunity, he said.
+Those families will be asked to register following the board's Aug.
 13 meeting.

+The announcement comes nearly two weeks after the Stonington Board of Education approved sending a multi-level plan to the state that included two full-return models, two hybrid models and a full distance-learning model.
+Members of the Board of Education had initially endorsed a full-return model that would put students back in their classrooms with 3 feet of distance between them.

+The preferred plan, which has been dubbed Plan 2, was endorsed on July 21 and included a full reopening that would fully utilize the district's facilities and staff while providing needed in-person instruction and social stimulation for students.

 (0) comments